 As a part of this elite program, you separate yourself from other firestop inspectors through the process of on-going training, regular third party audits, and the backing of Intertek.
 This adds value to the inspections you perform, makes you a trusted ally to AHJs, and allows you to maintain compliance with emerging regional requirements.

 Partnering with the International Firestop Council (IFC)

-Intertek has partnered with the International Firestop Council (IFC) to develop the firestop program.
-The program, built on the foundation of IFC’s firestop training program, takes a comprehensive look at the knowledge necessary for firestop inspectors.
-Upon successful completion of the training program, an inspector is then eligible to take additional steps and become certified through Intertek.
+Intertek has partnered with the International Firestop Council (IFC) to develop the firestop inspection program.
+The IQP program, built on the foundation of IFC’s firestop training program, takes a comprehensive look at the knowledge necessary for firestop inspectors.
+Upon successful completion of the IFC training program, an inspector is then eligible to take additional steps and become certified through Intertek.

 Becoming a Qualified Firestop Inspector

 To become a qualified firestop inspector through the IQP Program, participants must first complete the required training that the IFC has created.
 In addition to the on-line training, participants must also attend a one-day, in-person firestop inspection course.
-The in-person training courses are offered four times a year and the most up-to-date training schedule can be found on the IFC training site.
+The in-person training courses are offered a minimum of four times a year and the most up-to-date training schedule can be found on the IFC training site.

 NOTE: The in-person training is not a requirement for inspectors who are not participating in the IQP Program.

 After the training is completed and a passing score on the exam of 80% or higher is achieved, the inspectors are then eligible to become an Intertek Qualified Personnel (IQP).
 To apply, the inspectors fill out an application and submit it to Intertek.
 Upon review of the application, accepted inspectors then pay a small set-up fee and are set up as an IQP.